jmmarquardt/burgerFight/README.md

-# No, YOU eat the Burger!
+# The Legend of Ronald: Twilight Burger
 2D HTML5 Canvas game where Ronald McDonald and the Burger King force each other to eat their burgers.

 ## Screenshot